forresty/forresty.github.com/source/_posts/2012-12-09-mbti-explained.markdown

 Okay I know most of you are either too lazy or too busy to look into those jargons yourselves, so I am here to give a brief talk about MBTI.

-So basically [MBTI](http://en.wikipedia.org/wiki/Myers-Briggs_Type_Indicator) is in indicator which reflects your psychological preferences and how you perceive the world and make decisions.
+So basically [MBTI](http://en.wikipedia.org/wiki/Myers-Briggs_Type_Indicator) is an indicator which reflects your psychological preferences and how you perceive the world and make decisions.
 It's based on the work of [Carl Jung](http://en.wikipedia.org/wiki/Carl_Jung) if you are wondering.

 There are many free online MBTI tests in languages of your preferences, just Google it yourself.
 I took several quick ones in both Chinese and English just to make sure the results are consistent.